NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``heat_pump_compressor_lockout_temp``
      - false
      - F
-     - Double
+     - String
      - auto
      - The temperature below which the heat pump compressor is disabled.
 If both this and Backup Heating Lockout Temperature are provided and use the same value, it essentially defines a switchover temperature (for, e.g., a dual-fuel heat pump).
 Applies to all heat pump types other than ground-to-air.
-If not provided, the OS-HPXML default (see `Air-to-Air Heat Pump <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#air-to-air-heat-pump>`_, `Mini-Split Heat Pump <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#mini-split-heat-pump>`_, `Packaged Terminal Heat Pump <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#packaged-terminal-heat-pump>`_, `Room Air Conditioner w/ Reverse Cycle <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#room-air-conditioner-w-reverse-cycle>`_) is used.
+If auto or not provided, the OS-HPXML default (see `Air-to-Air Heat Pump <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#air-to-air-heat-pump>`_, `Mini-Split Heat Pump <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#mini-split-heat-pump>`_, `Packaged Terminal Heat Pump <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#packaged-terminal-heat-pump>`_, `Room Air Conditioner w/ Reverse Cycle <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#room-air-conditioner-w-reverse-cycle>`_) is used.
    * - ``heat_pump_backup_type``
      - false
      -